Choosing Public Datasets for Private Machine Learning via Gradient Subspace Distance: Acknowledgement

-We also compare our algorithm with Task2Vec~\cite{task2vec}, which has a similar goal as GSD.
+We also compare our algorithm with Task2Vec~\citep{task2vec} (Section~\ref{sec:task2vec}), which has a similar goal as GSD.
 At a high level, Task2Vec represents a task (i.e., dataset) by transforming it into a vector so that the similarity between different datasets can be prescribed by the distance between two vectors.
-Although experiments show that Task2Vec matches taxonomic relations for datasets like iNaturalist~\cite{inatural}, our empirical evaluation shows that it is outperformed by GSD in the differentially private setting.
+Although experiments show that Task2Vec matches taxonomic relations for datasets like iNaturalist~\citep{inatural}, our empirical evaluation shows that it is outperformed by GSD in the differentially private setting.
+We also compare GSD with Optimal Transport Dataset Distance (OTDD) \citep{otdd} (Section~\ref{app:otdd}), another algorithm that measures dataset similarity.
+Details are presented in Appendix.